The Ultimate In Birding Tours

 Birdquest has operated Bhutan birding tours since 1997.

 What makes the Birdquest Bhutan birding tour special?
 Firstly, an itinerary that is unsurpassed.
-For keen birders who are interested in having better chances for some of the more tricky Bhutanese specialities, it is better to spend more time birding at both the superb Lingmethang Road and in the excellent Tingtibi region.
+For keen birders who are interested in having better chances for some of the more tricky Bhutanese specialities, it is better to spend more time birding at both the superb Lingmethang Road and the excellent Tingtibi region.

 Secondly, the Birdquest group size limit is lower than for most other Bhutan birding tours and indeed much smaller than some.
 There is a lot of forest birding during this tour and having a smaller group size makes for a decidedly superior birding experience.

 Accommodation & Road Transport: The hotels/guesthouses are of good to medium standard.
 Along the Lingmethang Road, in the Tingtibi area and at Tsirang we will stay in mobile-safari-style camps, all arrangements being made by our competent and friendly Bhutanese outfitters.
-Sleeping tents are large, walk-in, 2-person size (but are available for single occupancy if desired) with proper camp beds, sheets, pillows and also warm bedding whenever needed.
+Sleeping tents are large, walk-in, 2-person size (but are available for single occupancy if desired) with proper camp beds, pillows and also warm bedding whenever needed.
 We will also have toilet tents, a shower tent and a large dining tent, so the whole experience is comfortable and the settings are generally delightful.
 Rather like an African mobile tented safari, but in Asia!
 Nothing like simple camping.
 Road transport is by small coach and the roads are reasonably good (with very little traffic).

 Walking: The walking effort during our Bhutan birding tours is mostly easy, occasionally moderate.